edoput/lycheese/README.md

 Lycheese is an application to stream live events from your device to services like Youtube Live, Twich, Ustream etc.

+Lycheese is Free and Open Source Software and is licensed under the GLP3 license ([what does this mean][gpl3])

 # What's working?

 It compiles and can stream to a server whose address is ~~hardcoded~~ provided by the user (tried with Youtube).